 MED: Talent mounts the cells with mounting medium.

 In case of additional protein localization, permeabilize the cells with 0.5 percent Triton-X100 in PBS for 5 minutes at room temperature [1].
-Rinse the cells three times with PBS and once rinse in water [2].
+Rinse three times with PBS, stain with appropriate primary and secondary antibodies (rinse three times with PBS between antibody incubation).
+Then rinse three times with PBS and once rinse in water [2].
 After this, mount the cells in a mounting medium with DAPI [3].

 MED: Talent permeabilizes the cells with Triton-X100 in PBS.